Barinasuchus: Body size and mass estimates

 The fragmentary nature of Barinasuchus' holotype post-excavation has by necessity led to the use of anatomical proxies as a reference point for body size.
 In 2016, Ralph E. Molnar and Felipe Mequita de Vasconcellos used several anatomical proxies in an attempt to determine its size.
 Firstly, they used another sebecosuchian, the baurusuchid genus Stratiotosuchus, as a frame of reference, due to its completeness.
 In doing so, they arrived at a length estimate of 6.3 m.
 Using modern crocodilians, specifically the American and saltwater crocodiles, as reference points, they attained a larger estimate of about 7.5 m.
 Based on the variability of head-length-to-total-length ratios in modern taxa, they suggested that Barinasuchus may have attained a maximum body length of 10 m.
 For body mass, they provided an estimate of 1,610–1,720 kg.
 Even taking a margin of error of 50% into account, this would make Barinasuchus heavier than any (extant) terrestrial predatory mammal, and is roughly equal in mass to a black rhinoceros.
 However, considerably smaller sizes, both in terms of body length and body mass, were proposed by subsequent papers.
 The 2023 paper describing Dentaneosuchus, for example, suggested that both it and Barinasuchus were somewhere around 3–4 m in length.
-Similarly, in the supplementary materials of a paper published in 2025, Gonzalo Gabriel Bravo et al. calculated a considerably lighter mean body mass of 500 kg accounting for a very large margin of error; estimates otherwise ranged from 179–1,388 kg.
+Similarly, in the supplementary materials of a paper published in 2025, Gonzalo Gabriel Bravo and colleagues calculated a considerably lighter mean body mass of 500 kg accounting for a very large margin of error; estimates otherwise ranged from 179–1,388 kg.